Skip to main content

 This is the easiest version to understand.
 The tariff gives your whole home a cheaper unit rate during a fixed overnight block.
 Your car can use it, but so can the washing machine, immersion heater or home battery.

-- British Gas EV Power: an overnight cheap window, with the cheap rate available across the home, not only for the car.
-Check British Gas for the current unit rate and hours.
+• British Gas EV Power: an overnight 00:00 to 05:00 cheap window, with the cheap rate available across the home, not only for the car.
+Check British Gas for the current unit rate, Direct Debit and smart-meter conditions.

-- ScottishPower EV Saver: a more traditional overnight time-of-use setup.
-Check ScottishPower for the current rate and hours.
+• ScottishPower EV Saver: a more traditional overnight time-of-use setup.
+Check ScottishPower for the current rate, single-rate smart-meter requirement, home-charger condition and GMT/BST timing notes.

-- E.ON Next Drive: a non-smart sister tariff to Drive Smart, aimed at drivers who mainly want a longer overnight window.
+• E.ON Next Drive: the simpler fixed-window sister tariff to Drive Smart, aimed at drivers who mainly want a longer overnight whole-home window.

 This model suits households that like predictability.
 You know when the cheaper period starts, when it ends and what else in the house can benefit.
 It is often the best fit if you already charge overnight and do not want your supplier managing the car actively.